frappe/erpnext_documentation/user/manual/en/stock/material-request.md

 Purchase Receipt headings can also be changed when printing the document.
 You can do this by selecting a **Print Heading**.
 To create new Print Headings go to: Home > Settings > Printing > Print Heading.
 Know more [here](/docs/user/manual/en/setting-up/print/print-headings).

 ### 2.4 Terms and Conditions
-To know about adding Terms and Conditions, [click here](/docs/user/manual/en/setting-up/print/terms-and-conditions)
+In Sales/Purchase transactions there might be certain Terms and Conditions based on which the Supplier provides goods or services to the Customer.
+You can apply the Terms and Conditions to transactions to transactions and they will appear when printing the document.
+To know about Terms and Conditions, [click here](/docs/user/manual/en/setting-up/print/terms-and-conditions)

 ### 2.5 After Submitting
 You can create the following documents: